 For many business owners, hearing these words alone – documentation, tracking, compliance, audit — sufficiently deters them from pursuing R&D tax credits.
-As a result, each year, organizations of diverse size and scope miss out on this highly rewarding program simply because they don’t want to deal with the paperwork.
+As a result, each year, organizations of diverse size and scope miss out on this highly rewarding program simply because they don’t want to deal with the documentation.

 At Acena Consulting, we understand that no one (besides our team, of course) enjoys chasing tax paperwork.
 We offer an easy-to-follow R&D Tax Credit Checklist to focus our clients on the essential documentation that facilitates filing for the R&D tax credit.
 Key considerations include: